carlignn/carlgaspar/content/posts/pesofolio-philippine-stock-exchange-portfolio-tracker.md

 * Keep track of the PSEI and other Philippine stock indices (Financials, Holding Firms, Industrial, Mining and Oil, Property, Services).
 * Convenient search and sort tool for filtering stocks.
 * Option to automatically compute the price of the stocks including its applicable fees as purchased.
+* Complete stock information will be provided as you watch it.
 * Automatically applies the relevant fees to provide the total net worth of your portfolio.

 ## Exceptional User Experience